-3.3.1 Panel Unit Root Test
+Panel Unit Root Test

 It is imperative to ensure that all variables exhibit stationarity prior to proceeding with the appropriate analytical techniques for data analysis.
 This task ought to be executed irrespective of whether the variables are of identical magnitude or of a heterogeneous magnitude.
-To achieve this objective, we employed the IPS W-stat (2003) test, which is a first-generation panel unit root test, in combination with the second-generation panel unit root test proposed by Pesaran (2005).
-Both of these experiments were conducted to ascertain the statistical significance of the panel unit root of Im, Pesaran, and Shin (IPS) W-stat (2003) test.
-Through the employment of these examinations, we shall have the capacity to tackle the issues of cross-sectional interdependence and heteroscedasticity.

-The scholarly literature has indicated that cross-sectional dependence can emerge due to various factors such as unobserved commonalities, externalities, regional and macroeconomic connections, and residual interdependence that has not been accounted for.
-This observation has been made.
-This is a matter that has been brought to the attention of all individuals involved.
-Recent advancements in the field of macroeconomics have led to the emergence of novel panel unit root tests that aim to explore the issue of dependence and correlation, given the widespread prevalence of macroeconomic linkages and dynamics.
-Recent advancements have resulted in the inception of these assessments.
-The tests in question are denoted by their formal nomenclature, namely, the second-generation panel unit root tests.
-The present article considers the Cross-Sectional Augmented IPS (CIPS) as a prominent second-generation test, which was introduced by Pesaran (2005).
-In his work, Pesaran (2005) incorporates the following factors to construct a formula for a panel unit root test that accommodates cross-sectional interdependence: The ith cross-sectional data in the panel was subjected to the Cross-Sectional Augmented Dickey-Fuller (CADF) regression, and the Ordinary Least Squares (OLS) method was employed to estimate the results.
-The objective of this endeavour was to enable the authors to devise a panel unit root test that incorporates cross-sectional dependence.
+To achieve this objective, we employed the IPS W-stat (2003) test, which is a first-generation panel unit root test, in combination with the second-generation panel unit root test proposed by Pesaran (2005) called Cross-Sectional Augmented IPS (CIPS).
+Both of these experiments were conducted to ascertain the statistical significance of the panel unit root.
+However, (CIPS) takes into the account of cross sectional dependency in the data set.
+This is because cross-sectional dependence can emerge due to various factors such as unobserved commonalities, externalities, regional and macroeconomic connections, and residual interdependence that has not been accounted for.
+This study considers the Cross-Sectional Augmented IPS (CIPS) as a prominent second-generation test, which was introduced by Pesaran (2005).
+In his work, incorporates the following factors to construct a formula for a panel unit root test that accommodates cross-sectional interdependence: The CIPS statistics is given in equation (1) as where $t_i(N,T)$ is the t-statistic of the OLS estimate for the equation $y{it} = \alpha_i + y{it}^0$